Cerulity32K/Cerulity32K/README.md

 # About Me
-My name is Ethan Barry.
+My name is Kali Barry.
 I am a software engineering student based in Canada.
 I enjoy programming and music in my free time.

 # What I Do
 I experiment with a multitude of languages and designs.
 Sometimes, they turn into full projects.
 In my school's FRC (FIRST Robotics Competition) team, I help design sofware for the robot and other things, and I also bringing new ideas to the table.